 Let's Talk Anxiety: Rita Catolino

-I have always struggled with finding balance but last year things came to a head when I just had too much on the go.
-I had made some major life changes- I moved (for the 5th time in 5 years!), I started a full-time Master’s degree and was still working in clinic- and I was overwhlemed.
+I have always struggled with minor confidence issues and coping with stress but last year things came to a head when I just had too much on the go.
+I had made some major life changes- I moved (for the 5th time in 5 years!), I started a full-time Master’s degree and was still working in clinic- and it was too much.
 In the summer of 2016, I started experiencing intermittent panic attacks and what felt like paralyzing anxiety.
 In an attempt to make some positive life changes, I contacted transformation coach, Rita Catolino.
 Anybody who knows Rita personally (or follows her on Instagram) can see that she is an extrovert, she exudes confidence, promotes self-care and thrives off helping others.
 Recently, she started discussing her own experiences with anxiety on her social media platforms and I was struck by her ability to share such a deeply personal issue with so many people.

 Seeing Rita be so open and accepting of her anxiety helped to make me feel more comfortable with what I was going through.
 I am so grateful that she has had the strength and humility to talk openly about this issue and I think we need to talk about it more.
 The more I have opened up with people about my own experience with anxiety, the more I realize that it is far more common than we all think.
 We are going to start a discussion here today, but certainly this is not the end.
 Rita talking about her own experiences has helped me become more confident and comfortable talking about my experience so, it is my hope that we can do that for someone else too!
 Take it away Rita!